 👏 WHY 👏 DOES 👏 THIS 👏 MATTER 👏 TO 👏 MARKETING 👏 BUDGETS? 👏

 I know, I know.
 This is not why we became marketers.
 But it matters a lot.
-Here’s why: your marketing budget is distributed over time: that could be months or quarters.
+Here’s why: when it comes to marketing budget management, your budget is distributed over time: that could be months or quarters.
 There is some allocation of funds in the plan that assumes you will spend the budget at a certain rate each time period.
 Your goal is to spend it down to the last penny (but no more) and to spend it on the most goal-aligned activities you possibly can.
 If you don’t know how your expenses are being accounted for, then you don’t know what you’ve spent for a given time period’s budget.
 Look at this treatment of the same expense under cash-based vs accrual accounting

 In cash-based accounting, the expense was deducted from the Q3 budget.
 In accrual accounting, it was deducted from the Q1 budget.
 For most marketers, the accrual based system makes much more sense: their expenses are accounted for when they are invoiced.
 This is much easier to plan for and manage in order to manage spending accurately.
 As a marketer, you should not need to care when the cash has left the company bank account, or what the CFO is doing on the Balance Sheet!